-A happy second anniversary to RoyalArbor, or Writing Privacy as it became.
+A happy second anniversary to Writing Privacy.
 There is plenty that could commemorate this, but there was only one winner.
-First, it’s time to take stock for a moment.

 A Song for No-One (But Myself)

-Writing the phenomenal private event in November 2010 sparked a revolution in the way that I came to understand the relationship between the engaged and the detached.
+The Alphaville album launch for Catching Rays on Giant altered the way I viewed the relationship between the engaged and the detached.
 It is one of so many ways in which Alphaville have enlightened me over the years.

 Clowns in a circus called the material world

 Gods without immortality, nothing to lose